Symmetry in Neural Network Parameter Spaces: Parameter Space Symmetry

 \section{Parameter Space Symmetry}

-Symmetry is prevalent in deep learning architectures.
 In this section, we explore various definitions and examples of parameter space symmetry, starting with transformations of the parameters that preserve the feedforward function.
 Then we expand our discussion to include relaxed definitions of symmetry, which preserve the overall loss function or the feedforward function's value on subsets of data.
 Along with these definitions, we provide a list of known symmetries and show how they arise from the architecture of neural networks.
 Finally, we discuss the impact of symmetries on parameter identifiability and whether the known symmetries are complete.